luxinyu1/Chinese-LS/README.md

 We have already executed the codes for you and intermediate results can be found in ```/data```.

-If you want to try it yourself, please running them in following order:
+If you want to run the codes for reproduction, please execute them in the following order:

 #### Generate